iambeanie/iambeanie-chaos-voting-server/README.md

 Open the folder 'Put Anywhere and run ChaosClientIntermediary exe', open the file appsettings.json.

-Same as under 'Configure the Hosted UI', put the URL of the API here and save.
+Same as under 'Configure the Hosted UI', put the URL of the API here, set useHTTPS and save.
 Run the ChaosClientIntermediary.exe, it will show that it's monitoring file changes and connected to the voting server if it worked.

 Copy the contents of the 'Put Contents in GTAV Folder' into the root of your GTAV folder.
 Open up the chaosmod folder, run the configapp.exe and click save.
 The config app is separate so that new versions of the app don't overwrite your existing config.